 Candidacy Exam Information and Timeline

 Please see the Progress to PhD page for information on the criteria for eligibility for scheduling the Candidacy Exam.
 Please note that candidacy exam must be completed BEFORE the start of the next term to be eligible to enroll as a Post Candidacy student.
+This information is based on the Physics Handbook information

 1. Assign Exam Topic.
 Approximately 4 weeks to complete written portion: